People ask me all the time, “What’s the difference between face frame cabinets and frameless cabinets?” (also known as “full-access” cabinets).

 There are a few instances where a face frame cabinet is useful.
 A “slide -in linen” cabinet would be a suitable situation for a face frame cabinet.

-The advantages of the “Full-Access cabinet” are, you are able to utilize the maximum available space in your kitchen.
-By eliminating the obstruction of the face-frame, you gain valuable space in the width of your cabinet openings and the height of the available drawer space is increased as well.
-All of these benefits are achieved using the same amount of floor space as “Face-frame cabinets” while using less lumber to complete the job, reducing your “footprint” on the Earth!
-These advantages alone make “Frame-less” cabinets a better value.
-I can still make “Face-frame” cabinets for you if you’d like, but you’ll get more “bang for the buck” with “Full-Access cabinets” and the price is comparable.
+The advantages of the “full-access” or frameless cabinet are, you are able to utilize the maximum available space in your kitchen.
+By eliminating the obstruction of the face frame, you gain valuable space in the width of your cabinet openings and the height of the available drawer space is increased as well.
+All of these benefits are achieved using the same amount of floor space as face frame cabinets while using less lumber to complete the job, reducing your “footprint” on the Earth!
+These advantages alone make frameless cabinets a better value.
+I can still make face frame cabinets for you if you’d like, but you’ll get more bang for your buck with full-access, frameless cabinets and the price is comparable.
 You will need to figure on putting hardware in the budget.
-Hardware is a necessary expenditure for “Frame-less” cabinets because there is 1/8″ clearance between doors and drawers.
+Hardware is a necessary expenditure for frameless cabinets because there is 1/8″ clearance between doors and drawers.

-Below is an example of a “face-frame” cabinet and a “Full-Access” cabinet that are the same overall size.
+Below is an example of a face frame cabinet and a full-access, frameless cabinet that are the same overall size.

 Can you guess which one has more interior space?

-On the left is face-frame style cabinet.
-On the right is Frame-less style “Full-Access” cabinet.
+On the left is a face frame style cabinet.
+On the right is a frameless, full-access cabinet.

 Frameless construction means you’ll never have another spatula stuck in a drawer again.